 These can include:

-Dental Admission Testing Program (DAT)—For students who are seeking admission at dental schools.
-The DAT exam covers biology, general chemistry, and organic chemistry.
+• Dental Admission Testing Program (DAT)—For students who are seeking admission to dental schools.
+The DAT exam covers four sections: perceptual ability, reading comprehension, quantitative reasoning, and natural sciences.

 To understand which required USA exam you need to take for the programs you are interested in, speak to an admissions officer at each university or college where you want to apply.
 For additional assistance, Shorelight advisors can support you through application assistance, academic support, resources for international students, and more.